Los Angeles Divorce Mediation Lawyer

 One of the main problems with resorting to litigation is that it involves significant uncertainty and does not allow for input from the parties as the judge makes his or decision about the ways these issues should be resolved.

-Fortunately, if you are unable to come to an agreement about how to resolve these issues with your spouse, divorce mediation can be an effective way to resolve divorce disputes without the cost and expense of having to go to court.
+Fortunately, if you are unable to come to an agreement about how to resolve these issues with your spouse, divorce mediation can be an effective way to resolve divorce disputes without the cost and expense of having to go to court and is similar to arbitration.

 If you are currently going through a divorce where child support, child custody, alimony and/or marital property distribution are in dispute, our experienced Los Angeles divorce attorneys are here to help.
 Our experienced divorce mediation attorneys can evaluate your case and make a determination about whether the case would benefit from mediation or some other form of alternative dispute resolution.